Do Physical Activity And Diet Apps Improve The Health Of Users?

 Norwegian studies: Health apps may be effective

 Previous studies on diet and physical activity apps have focused on app content, assessing whether they follow current nutritional recommendations and relevant theory.
 Researchers in Norway identified a gap in how diet apps have been analyzed.
-Little research had been done to examine these apps' perceived effectiveness and whether users felt it helped them make changes.
+Little research had been done to examine these apps' perceived effectiveness and whether users perceived that an App helped them make changes.
 The Norwegian study was designed to measure user satisfaction and health improvements by asking the following questions:

-• How did users feel they were affected by using a diet or physical activity app?
+• How did users believe they were affected by using a diet or physical activity app?

 • Is app use associated with improved diet and physical activity?